Skip Navigation

 Whole brain radiation versus stereotactic radiation in patients with 5-20 brain metastases: A phase III, randomized clinical trial

-Condition(s):Brain Metastases
+Brain Metastases

 Tanguturi, Shyam, Kumar

-Site Research Nurse(s):Mann, Eileen, Marie
+Site Research Nurses

-Roper, Kristin,
+Roper, Kristin

 Spicer, Beverly, A.

-Trial Description:
+Trial Description

-This research study is studying two different types of radiation as treatment for brain metastases (tumors in the brain that spread from a cancer that originated elsewhere in the body)
+metastases (tumors in the brain that spread from a cancer that originated elsewhere in the

-Eligibility Requirements:
+Eligibility Requirements

-- Participants must have a biopsy proven solid malignancy with untreated (by radiation) intracranial lesions radiographically consistent with or pathologically proven to be brain metastases.
-Patients who have undergone prior systemic therapy are eligible
+- Participants must have a biopsy proven solid malignancy with untreated (by radiation)

 - Five-twenty intracranial lesions must be present on MRI of the brain